sharonaju/nyt-popular-articles/README.md

 ## Features
 - Lists the Most popular articles
-- A a period of 1 Day, 7 Days and 30 Days can be selected.
+- Period of 1 Day, 7 Days and 30 Days can be selected.
 - Navigates to  article detail

 ## Getting Started